 \subsection{Dataset and Preprocessing}

 All experiments were conducted on the CelebA dataset~\cite{liu2015celeba}, a widely used large-scale facial benchmark containing over 200,000 images of more than 10,000 identities.
 CelebA provides substantial diversity in pose, illumination, age, and facial attributes, along with five key facial landmarks, making it particularly suitable for landmark-guided face super-resolution.
 Each image is first aligned and then processed using a structure-aware cropping strategy inspired by DIC-Net~\cite{Ma_2020_CVPR}.
-A bounding box enclosing the five facial landmarks is expanded by a fixed margin to retain contextual facial regions such as the hairline and jaw contour.
-The cropped images are resized to $128\times128$, forming the high-resolution supervision set.
+A bounding box enclosing the five facial landmarks is expanded by a fixed margin to retain contextual facial regions, such as the hairline and jawline.
+The cropped images are resized to $128\times128$ to form the high-resolution supervision set.

 Low-resolution images are synthesized via bicubic downsampling with scale factors $S=\{4,8\}$, yielding inputs of size $32\times32$ and $16\times16$, respectively.
 To incorporate structural priors, the five landmark coordinates for each LR image are converted into Gaussian heatmaps, thereby providing spatially continuous geometric guidance.
 These heatmaps are stacked with the LR RGB channels to form an eight-channel tensor that serves as the model input.
 A total of 168,854 images from the CelebA training split are used for model training, while 1,000 identity-disjoint images from the official test split are reserved for evaluation.
 This strict separation ensures unbiased generalization performance.